volodymyrhudyma/blog/content/blog/post-a-tweet-using-twitter-api.md

 Pretty cool, huh?

-Imaging what else could be done using the Twitter API, which is really easy-to-use and well documented.
+Imagine what else could be done using the Twitter API, which is really easy-to-use and well documented.

 ## Summary

+Congratulations on creating your first Twitter Bot that posts a Tweet for you.

+I suggest to start reading the [official Twitter API documentation](https://developer.twitter.com/en/docs) and playing around with the Twitter API to see what else can be automated, so your business can benefit from that.

+The vast majority of other social networks have their APIs and allow to do similar things, so by learning one (Twitter), you know how to handle others as well.